Biden orders more intel investigation of COVID-19 origin

 “We need a completely transparent process from China; we need the WHO to assist in that matter,”” Slavitt said.
 “We don’t feel like we have that now.”

-Associated Press writers Christina Larson, Matthew Lee, Lisa Mascaro and Ken Moritsugu contributed to this report.
+AP writers Christina Larson, Matthew Lee, Lisa Mascaro and Ken Moritsugu contributed.